christopherdebeer/TypedFunc/README.md

 Convensions
 ===========

 This library is split in two, basically divided by convension, so whether you hate callbacks ([Classical convension](#classical)), or love to Node ([Node callback convension](#node)).
 This library caters for your taste.
 Its core features are applied splightly differently for each convention (as appropriate).
-But Both conventions will allow you to declare Types for your arguments, as well as default values if arguments are `undefined`.
+But Both conventions will allow you to declare Types for your arguments, as well as default values if arguments are `undefined` .

+* Classical Convension
+	Will throw errors when invalid argument types are passed, or if a function returns an invalid type.
+	* Typed Functions
+	* Typed Arguments
+	* Argument Defaults

+* Node Callback Convension
+	Will pass the relivant error as the first parameter of your callback, if an argument type is invalid, or if values passed to your callback are of an invalid type.
+	* Typed Functions
+	* Typed Arguments
+	* Argument Defaults

 Setup
 -----